FERPA for Students and Parents

 Copies will not be made of transcripts from other institutions (submitted for transfer credit).
 Students must contact prior institutions separately to request official records.

 - At the conclusion of the record inspection session, the student will be asked to sign a Record Inspection Statement as proof that the College has meet its FERPA record inspection obligation.
 This statement will be placed in the student's file.

-1. If, after inspecting and reviewing his/her records, the student believes that any information contained in them is inaccurate or misleading or violates his/her privacy or other rights, they may request, in writing to the Registrar, that the officer who is responsible for maintaining those records amend them.
+- If, after inspecting and reviewing their records, the student believes that any information contained in them is inaccurate or misleading or violates their privacy or other rights, they may request, in writing to the Registrar, that the officer who is responsible for maintaining those records amend them.
 A copy of the request will be included in the student's file and in the record of inspection requests maintained by the Office of the Registrar.

-10. If the committee decides against the student, they has the right to place in his/her record a statement commenting on the information in the record and/or stating his/her reasons for disagreeing with the decision.
+- If the committee decides against the student, the student has the right to place in their record a statement commenting on the information in the record and/or stating their reasons for disagreeing with the decision.
 This explanation will be maintained by the University in the office of the individual designated as custodian of the record in question as part of that education record of the student for as long as those records are maintained; and, whenever a copy of those records is sent to any party, the explanation will accompany it.
 A copy of this statement will also be forwarded to the Registrar.

-NOTIFICATION: Students will be notified each year of their rights under FERPA through the annual release of each new College Course Catalog (published online) and through the Registrar's Office web portal at www.mville.edu/registrar.
+NOTIFICATION: Students will be notified each year of their rights under FERPA through the annual release of each new College Course Catalog (published online) and through the Registrar's Office.